ddev/ddev/docs/users/step-debugging.md

 ### Troubleshooting Xdebug

-Debugging Xdebug in any setup can be a little trouble, but here are the steps to take.
-The steps here assume that you're using PhpStorm, but they can be adapted to any IDE.
+The basic thing to understand about xdebug is that it's a network protocol.
+Your IDE (like PhpStorm) will listen on the xdebug port (9003 by default).
+Then if xdebug is enabled in the ddev web container with `ddev xdebug on`, then php inside the container will try to open a TCP connection to the IDE.
+Docker's networking places the host-side listening IDE at `host.docker.internal:9003`.
+So you have to make sure that the network connection is clear and can be made and everything should work.
+Here are basic steps to take to sort out any difficulty:

 * Reboot your computer.
-* Temporarily disable any firewall or VPN if you're having trouble.
+* Temporarily disable any *firewall* or *VPN* if you're having trouble.
 Xdebug is a network protocol, and the php process inside the web container must be able to establish a TCP connection to the listening IDE (PhpStorm, for example).
 * Use `ddev xdebug on` to enable xdebug when you want it, and `ddev xdebug off` when you're done with it.
 * Set a breakpoint at the first executable line of your index.php.
 * Tell your IDE to start listening.
 (PhpStorm: Click the telephone button, vscode: run the debugger.)